The Highlands Current

 Jeff Simms, Reporter (Beacon)

 Simms, who has covered Beacon for The Current since 2014, studied journalism at Appalachian State University in Boone, North Carolina.
 From there he worked as a reporter for the tri-weekly Watauga Democrat in Boone and the daily Carroll County Times in Westminster, Maryland, before transitioning into nonprofit communications in Washington, D.C., and New York City.

 Brian PJ Cronin, Reporter (Beacon) / Columnist

-Pamela Doan, Reporter / Gardening Columnist
+Pamela Doan, Calendar Editor / Gardening Columnist

 Doan, who resides in Philipstown, has been writing for The Current since 2013.
 After serving as communications director for The Armory Show in New York City, she founded her own public relations and freelance writing company in 2007.
 She has a bachelor’s degree in English from Colorado College and an MFA in creative writing from The New School.